The covid-19 recession is the most unequal in modern U.S. history

 What’s next for the recovery

-The Federal Reserve predicts unemployment will not near pre-pandemic levels until the end of 2023.
+The Fed predicts unemployment will not near pre-pandemic levels until the end of 2023.
 For many jobs, it may take even longer — especially those already at high risk of being replaced with software and robots.

 Lei Ding and Julieth Saenz Molina of the Federal Reserve Bank of Philadelphia predict the covid-19 crisis will accelerate the pace of automation.
 For example, the Pennsylvania Turnpike sped up its plan to go cashless, eliminating more than 500 jobs at tollbooths.
 Hotels are using more check-in kiosks and cleaning robots.

-“Since the 1980s, almost all employment losses in routine occupations, which are relatively easier to be automated, occurred during recessions,” Ding and Molina wrote in a new research paper.
-“Automatable jobs held by minority workers were hit particularly hard by the pandemic, putting these workers who were already vulnerable in the job market at a greater risk of permanent job loss.”
+“Since the 1980s, almost all employment losses in routine occupations, which are relatively easier to be automated, occurred during recessions,” Ding and Molina wrote in a new research paper, adding, “Automatable jobs held by minority workers were hit particularly hard by the pandemic, putting these workers who were already vulnerable in the job market at a greater risk of permanent job loss.”

 It took a full decade to return to full employment after the Great Recession.
 University of Texas economist Aysegul Sahin expects a faster recovery this time, but she fears older workers and people who are primary caregivers of young children will struggle to return to the workforce.

-Many economists and business leaders are urging Congress to enact another large relief package, especially given the unevenness of the recovery and the long road for those who have been left behind.
+Many economists and business leaders are urging Congress to enact another large relief package, given the unevenness of the recovery and the long road for those who have been left behind.

 “There are very clear winners and losers here.
 The losers are just being completely crushed.
 If the winners fail to help bring the losers along, everyone will lose,” said Mark Zandi, chief economist at Moody’s Analytics.
 “Things feel like they are at a breaking point from a societal perspective.”